 - Find the

 WmiPrvSE.exeentry using CPU.
 Write down the PID. - Right-click it and choose Open file location.
-The normal path is
+Normal Microsoft-signed copies are in

 AppData,Temp,Downloads, a browser profile, a game folder, or another user-writable directory, treat it as suspicious and skip to the malware checks below.

-If the path is correct, do not delete the file and do not disable WMI as a first response.
+If the path and Microsoft signature are correct, do not delete the file and do not disable WMI as a first response.
 That can break Windows tools, security products, device management, and software installers that rely on WMI.

 Find the Client Process Causing the Spike